 The Bank's wholly-owned subsidiary, Northeast Bank Insurance Group Inc, is our insurance agency.
 Its 10 offices are located in Anson, Auburn, Augusta, Berwick, Bethel, Livermore Falls, Thomaston, Turner, Scarborough, and South Paris, Maine.
-Eight agencies have been acquired previously: Goodrich Insurance Associates was acquired on May 15, 2009; Hyler Agency of Thomaston, Maine, was acquired on December 11, 2008; Spence & Matthews, Inc. of Berwick, Maine, and Rochester, New Hampshire, was acquired on November 30, 2008; Hartford Insurance Agency of Lewiston, Maine, was acquired on August 30, 2008; Sturtevant and Ham, Inc. of Livermore, Maine, was acquired on December 1, 2006; and Palmer Insurance of Turner, Maine, was acquired on November 28, 2006.
-Following the acquisitions, the Russell Agency was moved to our existing agency office in Anson, Maine, the Hartford Insurance Agency was moved to our existing agency office in Auburn, Maine.
+Eight agencies have been acquired previously: Goodrich Insurance Associates was acquired on May 15, 2009; Hyler Agency of Thomaston, Maine, was acquired on December 11, 2008; Spence & Matthews, Inc. of Berwick, Maine, and Rochester, New Hampshire, was acquired on November 30, 2008; Hartford Insurance Agency of Lewiston, Maine, was acquired on August 30, 2008; Russell Agency of Madison, Maine, was acquired on June 28, 2008; Southern Maine Insurance Agency of Scarborough, Maine, was acquired on March 30, 2008; Sturtevant and Ham, Inc. of Livermore, Maine, was acquired on December 1, 2006; and Palmer Insurance of Turner, Maine, was acquired on November 28, 2006.
+Following the acquisitions, the Russell Agency was moved to our existing agency office in Anson, Maine, the Hartford Insurance Agency was moved to our existing agency office in Auburn, Maine, and Goodrich Insurance Associates was moved to our existing agency office in Berwick, Maine.
 We sold the agency located in Jackman on December 8, 2010.
 The customer list of agency offices in Mexico and Rangeley were sold and closed in December, 2009 and January, 2010 respectively.